 Changes to Regulations

-The draft Bill includes a new Environmental Licence under Tasmania's Environmental Management and Pollution Control Act 1994.
+The Bill includes a new Environmental Licence under Tasmania's Environmental Management and Pollution Control Act 1994.
 This framework will provide the EPA Director with a clear, independent statutory role for managing the ongoing environmental regulation of the State's finfish farming industry.
 The Director has established a specifc environmental management section for finfish farming within EPA Tasmania to support him in undertaking his role and responsibilities.

 Salmon Regulation Section